bazelbuild/bazel/site/en/contribute/codebase.md

 people _will_ come to rely on behaviors that you considered to be implementation details.

-Bazel supports this by the mechanism called _visibility_: you can declare that a particular target can only be depended on using the [visibility](/reference/be/common-definitions#common-attributes) attribute.
+Bazel supports this by the mechanism called _visibility_: you can limit which targets can depend on a particular target using the [visibility](/reference/be/common-definitions#common-attributes) attribute.
 This attribute is a little special because, although it holds a list of labels, these labels may encode a pattern over package names rather than a pointer to any